Existence of Invariant Probability Measures for Stochastic Differential Equations with Finite Time Delay: Abstract

 \section{Abstract}

 We provide sufficient conditions for the existence of invariant probability measures for generic stochastic differential equations with finite time delay.
-Applications include the Mackey--Glass equations and Nicholson's blowflies equation, each perturbed by a (small) multiplicative noise term.
-Solutions to these stochastic negative feedback systems persist globally and all solutions are bounded above in probability.
-It turns out that the occurrence of finite time blowups and boundedness in probability of solutions and solution segments are closely related.
-A non-trivial invariant measure is shown to exist if and only if there is at least one initial condition for which the solution remains bounded away from zero in probability.
+This is achieved by means of the Krylov--Bogoliubov method.
+Furthermore, we focus on stochastic delay equations whose deterministic coefficient satisfies a one-sided bound, which enables us to show that boundedness in probability of a solution $X(t)$ entails boundedness in probability of its solution segment $X_t$.
+This implies that for a large set of systems, we can infer that an invariant measure exists if only there is at least one solution that is bounded in probability.
+Applications include, but are not limited to, the stochastic Mackey--Glass equations \cite{artikel2-MG} and the stochastic Wright's equation \cite{BosGaaVer1-24}.
 The noise driving the dynamical system is allowed to be an integrable Lévy process.

 \textsc{Keywords:} { {semimartingales; existence and uniqueness of solutions; stochastic functional differential equation (SFDE); bounded in probability; stationary solutions; invariant measures; tightness; Krylov--Bogoliubov method.}}